ujadh/analogclock/README.md

 - The forum service introduces innovative features that go beyond traditional discussion platforms.
 These features, such as real-time collaboration tools and interactive multimedia integration, make learning more dynamic and engaging for students.

 **Access Anytime, Anywhere:**
-- The forum service, seamlessly integrated into WIMMA Lab's platform, allows students to access educational discussions and resources anytime, anywhere.
+- The forum service, seamlessly integrated into Wimma Capstone's platform, allows students to access educational discussions and resources anytime, anywhere.
 This supports remote learning and provides flexibility for students with varying schedules.

 **Contribution to Industry Standards:**
 - By aligning with the TTOS2070 Guideline of the Institute of Jyväskylä University of Applied Sciences, the project ensures that students are exposed to contemporary approaches in software development and project management, preparing them for industry standards.